Colle System

+In the Encyclopaedia of Chess Openings, the opening is assigned the codes D04 (without ...e6) and D05 (with ...e6).
+The opening was employed by Ding Liren in the twelfth game of the World Chess Championship 2023 against Ian Nepomniachtchi, resulting in a win for Ding.

 Definition and assessment

-The Encyclopedia of Chess Openings identifies the Colle System as an uncommon continuation of the Queen's Pawn Game, assigning it the code D05.
-In the ECO, the Colle system is defined by the line 1. d4 d5 2.
-Nf3 Nf6 3. e3 e6 4.
-Bd3 c5 5. c3.
-Paul van der Sterren gives an identical definition, with the same moves played in the same order.
+The Encyclopaedia of Chess Openings (ECO) identifies the Colle System as an uncommon continuation of the Queen's Pawn Game, assigning it the codes D04 and D05.
+Paul van der Sterren gives an definition of 1.d4 d5 2.Nf3 Nf6 3.e3 e6 4.Bd3 c5 5.c3.
 Other authors clarify that the system refers specifically to White's moves.
 Hooper and Whyld define the Colle as d4, Nf3, e3, Nbd2, c3 and Bd3 (in no particular order), including Nbd2 in their definition rather than noting it as a usual continuation.
-Benjamin and Schiller give the broader, less specific definition 1. d4, 2.
-Nf3, 3. e3, although they also note that the immediate plan involves developing the "f1 bishop".
+Benjamin and Schiller give the broader, less specific definition 1.d4, 2.Nf3, 3.e3, although they also note that the immediate plan involves developing the "f1-bishop".

 John Nunn et al. regard the Colle as totally innocuous.
 While acknowledging the system's "innocuous" reputation and its "slow and solid" plan of development, Benjamin and Schiller recommended the Colle as a "good" example of an unorthodox opening, as opposed to a "bad" or "ugly" one.
 Together with Benjamin and Schiller, Hooper and Whyld also noted that the Colle is unfashionable in master play.
 Van der Sterren concurred with Benjamin and Schiller that the Colle is a fine opening "for those who want to keep the opening as simple as possible", and also echoed their remark that White's plan is to play e4 in the near future.

 History

 Colle and Koltanowski each won several tournaments in the 1920s and 1930s.
 Colle finished ahead of Tartakower, Euwe, and Rubinstein at various times.
 The opening had even been referred to as the "dreaded" Colle System.
 George Koltanowski, in his book The Colle System, said it offered "solid development", combinations, and a decent endgame, giving White "good chances of not losing against a stronger player".
 Players like Capablanca and Tal found ways to take the sting out of some of its various lines, however.
 One such line that has been tested is 3...Bf5, sometimes called the "Anti-Colle".
-Magnus Carlsen lost the only game with the white pieces during his five world championship matches, when he played the Colle-Zukertort System in game 8 of the World Chess Championship 2016 against Sergey Karjakin.
+Magnus Carlsen lost his only game with the white pieces during his five world championship matches, when he played the Colle-Zukertort System in game 8 of the World Chess Championship 2016 against Sergey Karjakin.
+The Colle was seen once again in world championship play in 2023, when Ding Liren successfully employed the system against Ian Nepomniachtchi in winning game 12 of the World Chess Championship 2023.
+Ding's compatriot Wei Yi also successfully used the Colle System in round 13 of the Tata Steel Chess Tournament 2024, defeating Vidit Gujrathi on route to the playoffs, with Wei Yi eventually winning the Masters section of the tournament.